What conditions osteopaths can treat?

 Sciatica is a symptom rather than a true diagnosis.
 An Osteopath can help you to find out what is causing the compression, which structures are compromised and the causes.

 When the sciatic nerve is compressed, irritated or entrapped the pain can be debilitant.
 The symptoms range from pain, burning, shooting, tingling, numbness in the gluteal region, back of thigh, calf, foot, toes, and they usually affect one side only.

-In order to reduce symptoms, initial osteopathic treatment and usage of shoe inserts for plantar fasciitis will be aimed at decreasing nerve compression and inflammation on the surrounding structures.
+In order to reduce symptoms, initial osteopathic treatment will be aimed at decreasing nerve compression and inflammation on the surrounding structures.
 Once you are out of the acute phase, the osteopath will continue realising the tight structures to restore muscles balance in order to prevent recurrence.

 Osteopaths can treat trapped nerve